Unit 2 - Notes

 5.1 Formatted I/O Functions

-These functions allow data to be read or written in a specific format defined by the user using format specifiers.
+These functions allow data input/output in specific formats defined by the user.

 printf() (Print Formatted)